Roll20/roll20-character-sheets/MCC_Tabbed_Sheet/ReadMe.md

 * Updated Plantient
 * Added Show Information button to Mutation section - now you can show your mutations without rolling a die!
 * Added Rover
+* Fix for #2729 - Added Max Tech level box to Inv/Artifact tab and 0-level sheet.
+This value is calculated automatically using sheetworkers.

 #### 1.0
 * Based on my DCC Sheet